top of page

 Some lawyers worry that challenging clients might damage relationships.
 However, my experience has shown the opposite effect.
 When delivered with genuine concern for the client's success, challenging guidance deepens trust rather than eroding it.

 There is one key point of distinction to bear in mind.
 Challengers don't oppose client objectives; they elevate them by introducing new perspectives and approaches that clients hadn't considered.
-They don't say "no" – they say, "here's a better way."
+They don't say "no" if they don’t have to – they say, "here's a better way."

 From Service Provider to Strategic Advisor